 Whether EA’s Origin is just a show of strength to open up a new revenue stream by prying DLC from Steam’s clutches or an earnest attempt at chipping away a few flakes off Valve’s granite foothold in the PC digital delivery market, the relationship between the two companies is growing… tense.
 Valve bossman Gabe Newell, however, seems to believe there’s still hope for a reconciliation, despite Crysis 2 and Battlefield 3 not putting in a Steam appearance.

+Gabe Newell, co-founder and managing director of Valve, has always been a proponent of open platforms and consumer choice.
+In an interview, Newell expressed his desire to see EA games return to Steam, emphasizing the importance of demonstrating value to developers.
 “I think with any developer, the onus is on us to show them we have value, that we’re creating a set of services and capabilities and bringing an audience to them,” he said.
 “We want to do a good job showing EA that we have value on Steam.
 We’ll try to work hard with them.”
-Oh, there’s no doubt in our minds Valve and EA will be working each other hard.

 Source Kotaku